weilu/openimis-be-tasks_management_py/README.md

 - core

 ## Creating execution action handlers and business event handlers
-When user action specified by the task is finished, the task service sends ``task_service.execute_task`` signal.
+When user action specified by the task is being passed to backend, the task service sends ``task_service.resolve_task`` signal.
 The approach for handler is to bind to ``after`` signal and check the specific ``executor_action_event`` of the task.
 The same approach is used for business event handlers, being required to bind on ``task_service.complete_task``.